 - Check learner driver insurance quotes.
 Learners are often added to parents' or friends' car insurance as an additional driver.
 This can up the cost, and put the principal driver's no claims bonus at risk.
 However, you can get specific policies just for provisional drivers instead.

 If you often shell out for family entertainment, here's a handy trick to quickly compare prices for family games, DVDs, books and more.

 Our free MegaShopBot tool is a nifty online gadget that instantly searches loads of comparison sites for you to help take the mousework out of online shopping.

 Just type in what you're looking for and select your category, and it searches a range of sites to find you the best price.
 Always make sure you pay the right way to get free spending protection.

 Don't assume junior ISAs are best

 Junior ISAs are tax-free savings accounts that six million under-18s can save or invest in per tax year.
-In 2013/13 the limit is £3,720.
-They're tax-free until their 18th birthday (often beyond) to build a nest egg for adult life.
+In 2013/14 the limit is £3,720.
+They're tax-free until their 18th birthday, when they convert into normal cash ISAs to build a nest egg for adult life.